 Over 80% of the population will experience low back pain at some point in their lives.
 Many will develop chronic low back pain which is back pain that persists for over 90 days.

-Sciatica is pain moving down the leg or legs due to pressure on the sciatic nerve.
+Sciatica is a sharp pain moving down the leg or legs due to pressure on the sciatic nerve.
 It can also result from the same underlying causes of low back pain.
 In fact, you can have sciatica and not have back pain at all…just the pain, numbness, or abnormal sensations in the leg.
 Most patients with low back pain just have low back pain with varying levels of severity.

 Prolonged sitting may cause back pain by placing more pressure at the facets of our spine.
 Americans are sitting more than ever before.
 Sitting for an average of 13 hours a day and sleeping an average of 8 hours results in a sedentary lifestyle of around 21 hours a day.
 Doctor James Levine, director of the Mayo Clinic-Arizona State University Obesity Solutions Initiative and inventor of the treadmill desk, is credited with coining the mantra:

 He’s not the only one who believes it.
 Sitting is more dangerous than smoking, kills more people than HIV and is more treacherous than parachuting.
 We are sitting ourselves to death.

 Obesity or weight gain can put too much stress on the low back and cause compression.
-Persistant compression can result in the following:
+Persistent compression can result in the following: